AllKind/iptables-bash_completion/README.md

 Additionally network addresses are taken from /etc/networks and get added to the list of possible completions.

+Also a list of ip addresses can be supplied using the environment variable _IPT_IPLIST_FILE.
+Which should point to a file containing an ip address per line.
+They can be ipv4 and/or ipv6.
+If iptables is invoked, only ipv4 addresses are shown, if ip6tables is invoked only ipv6 addresses are shown.

+---

+To complete named ip ranges for the iprange match, enter the - (hyphen) after the first part, of the range.
+Hit [TAB] again to start completion on the second part.

 ---

 Mac addresses are retrieved depending on the value of the environment variable _IPT_MAC_COMPL_MODE.